muralinarru77-cyber/Customer-Data-Analysis-Dashboard/README.md

 ## Dashboard
 ![WhatsApp Image 2026-04-02 at 11 58 11 AM](https://github.com/user-attachments/assets/cd79faf5-9790-4037-9961-132bfab658b4)

-## Process:
-•	This project successfully analyzed customer shopping behavior based on gender, age, product categories, and payment methods.
-The analysis revealed clear patterns in how different customer segments interact with products and make purchasing decisions.
-•	It was observed that shopping behavior varies significantly across demographics.
-Certain groups contribute more to product purchases, while others generate higher revenue.
-Product category preferences are strongly influenced by both age and gender, indicating the importance of targeted marketing strategies.
-•	The study also highlighted that digital payment methods are becoming increasingly dominant, especially among younger customers, reflecting a shift toward convenience and technology-driven transactions.
-•	By using visualization tools like Tableau and Power BI, complex data was transformed into easy-to-understand dashboards, enabling better interpretation of trends and patterns.

 ## Gender-Based Insights
 •	The shopping distribution indicates that one gender (typically females) contributes a higher number of transactions.
 •	More products were sold to females, suggesting higher purchase frequency.